 The Grove House is the best craft brewery in Mariposa.
 The owners are actually from the Midwest just like my husband and I are.
 They started their brewery & have built a fantastic gem in the mountains.
 Start with a flight to see what beer you like best then stick around for another pint or two.

 Mountain Sage Cafe in Groveland

 You can’t miss breakfast or lunch at Mountain Sage Cafe if you are coming into the park from the Groveland Enterance, you can’t miss breakfast or lunch at Mountain Sage Cafe!
 The food here is amazing and I love the vibes of this cafe house.
-IT’s like an art gallery meets nursey meets cafe.
+It’s like an art gallery meets nursey meets cafe.
 I stop here every time I drive by.
 Plus, they have a bathroom!

 Ice Skate at Tenaya Lodge